Variational analysis in one and two dimensions of a frustrated spin system: chirality transitions and magnetic anisotropic transitions: Introduction

 \section{Introduction}

-In this paper we study a frustrated lattice spin system with values on the unit sphere of $\R^3$.
-Its frustration is a biproduct of competition between ferromagnetic (F) nearest-neighbor (NN) and antiferromagnetic (AF) next-nearest-neighbor (NNN) interactions.
-The spin of the system $u$ is a vectorial function that takes values in the union of two fixed disjoint circumferences see the figure \ref{figura1}, $S_1$ and $S_2$, on the unit sphere, which have the same radius $R$ and are identified by two versors, $v_1$ and $v_2$.
-We set the problem in one and two dimension: in the one-dimensional case the spin field is parametrized over the points of the discrete set $\mathbb{Z}_n=\{i\in\mathbb{Z}\,:\,\lambda_ni\in\overline{I}\}$, that is a subset of the thorus $[0,1]$; in the two-dimensional case it is parametrized over the points of the discrete set $\Omega\cap\lambda_n\mathbb{Z}^2$, where $\Omega\subset\R^2$ is an open, bounded, regular domain.
-In both cases $\{\lambda_n\}_{n\in\N}$ is a vanishing sequence of lattice spaces.
-In the first setting, the energy of a given spin of the system $u\colon i\in\mathbb{Z}_n(I)\rightarrow S_1\cup S_2$ is
+Lattice systems are discrete variational models, whose energy depends on a spin field defined in a lattice.
+In frustrated lattice systems, spins cannot find an orientation that simultaneously minimizes the nearest-neighbor (NN) and the next-nearest-neighbor (NNN) interactions.
+Such interactions are said to be ferromagnetic or antiferromagnetic if they favour alignment or anti-alignment (we address the reader to \cite{diep} for a complete dissertation).\\ Three-dimensional frustrated magnets generally exist in the magnetic diamond and pyrochlore lattices (see \cite{Dis}) and edge-sharing chains of cuprates provide a natural example of frustrated lattice systems (see \cite{Dre-etal}).
+Furthermore, jarosites are the prototype for a spin-frustrated magnetic structure, because these materials are composed exclusively of kagomé layers (see \cite{Noc}).\\ A different frustration mechanism can also be caused by magnetic anisotropy, as it is common in spin ices (see \cite{GMc}).
+Magnetic anisotropy refers to the dependence of the magnetization of a material on the direction of the applied magnetic field, which acts as a potential barrier (we address the reader to \cite{skomski2008} for a comprehensive overview of magnetism, including a chapter on magnetic anisotropy and the energy barrier).
+The interplay between the two frustration mechanisms may result in very complicated Hamiltonians (see \cite{Pov}).
+Most recently, the physics community attempts to find new fundamental effects such as the magnetization plateaus and the magnetization jumps which represent a genuine macroscopic quantum effect.
+For example, kagomé staircases have been of particular interest because of the concurrent presence of both highly frustrated lattice and strong quantum fluctuations (see \cite{SAAB}).\\ In this paper we study a frustrated lattice spin system whose spins take values on the unit sphere of $\R^3$.
+More precisely, a spin of the system $u$ is a vectorial function whose codomain is the union of two fixed disjoint circles, $S_1$ and $S_2$, of the unit sphere, which have the same radius $R$ and are identified by two versors, $v_1$ and $v_2$, Figure \ref{figura1}.
+We set the problem in one and two dimensions: in the one-dimensional case (Section \ref{Analysis of the one-dimensional model}) spin fields are parametrized over the points of the discrete set $[0,1]\cap\lambda_n\mathbb{Z}$ and satisfy a periodic boundary condition; in the two-dimensional case (Section \ref{Analysis of the two-dimensional model}) they are parametrized over the points of the discrete set $\Omega\cap\lambda_n\mathbb{Z}^2$, where $\Omega\subset\R^2$ is an open bounded regular domain.
+In both cases $\{\lambda_n\}_{n\in\N}$ is a vanishing sequence of lattice spacings.
+In the first setting, the energy of a given spin of the system $u\colon \lambda_n i\in[0,1]\cap\lambda_n\mathbb{Z}\rightarrow u^i\in S_1\cup S_2$ is

 with